Updated January 2022

-From saving on printing to sealing deals faster with digital signatures, businesses are waking up to the benefits of digital-first documentation.
+From saving on printing to sealing deals faster with online signing, electronic signature workflows and digital signatures, businesses are waking up to the benefits of digital-first documentation.
 And with that comes the need to share those documents more quickly, more securely and more easily.

 2. B2B deals have become more complex